DoctorMcKay/node-steam-user/README.md

 ### getCredentialChangeTimes(callback)
 - `callback` - A function to be called when the requested data is available
     - `err` - An `Error` object on failure, or `null` on success
-    - `lastPasswordChange` - A `Date` object representing when your password was last changed, or `null` if never changed
+    - `timestampLastPasswordChange` - A `Date` object representing when your password was last changed, or `null` if never changed
-    - `lastPasswordReset` - A `Date` object representing when your password was last *reset* via the "forgot your password" utility, or `null` if never reset
+    - `timestampLastPasswordReset` - A `Date` object representing when your password was last *reset* via the "forgot your password" utility, or `null` if never reset
-    - `lastEmailChange` - A `Date` object representing when your email address was last changed, or `null` if never changed
+    - `timestampLastEmailChange` - A `Date` object representing when your email address was last changed, or `null` if never changed

 **v3.10.0 or later is required to use this method**